How Does Massage for Alzheimer’s Patients Help?

-Restlessness and disruptive vocalization are two of the most concerning behaviors associated with Alzheimer and Dementia patients.
-Results from a 2005 trial by Diana Lynn Woods c; The Wffect of Therapeutic Touch on Behavioral Symptoms of Persons with Dementia.
+Restlessness and disruptive vocalization are two of the most concerning behaviors associated with Alzheimer’s and Dementia patients.
+Results from a 2005 trial by Diana Lynn Woods; The Effect of Therapeutic Touch on Behavioral Symptoms of Persons with Dementia.
 Alternative Therapies in Health and Medicine showed a decrease in both restlessness and disruptive vocalization.

 Results of the trial indicated:

-- Manual manipulation (restlessness) and vocalization showed a significant decrease for the Therapeutic Touch group as compared to controls and placebo
+- Manual manipulation (restlessness) and vocalization showed a significant decrease in the Therapeutic Touch group as compared to controls and placebo

 - Behavioral symptoms also showed a significant change from pre- to post-intervention for Therapeutic Touch as compared to placebo and control groups.

 - Observations from staff (even those unaware of the study) commented on they observed decreased patient agitation and a more calm environment

 For patients who are living in a state of confusion, a calming massage can relax, reassure, and comfort.
 Caretakers and patients benefit from the relaxing, meditative results from the calming touch and grounded state provided by a massage.